telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/bind-chart-to-range.md

 ---
 title: Bind Chart to Sheet Data
 page_title: Bind Chart to Sheet Data | Kendo UI Spreadsheet
-description: "Learn how to bind a Chart to spreadsheet data."
+description: "Learn how to bind a Kendo UI Chart to the data of a Kendo UI Spreadsheet widget."
 slug: howto_bindcharttosheet_spreadsheet_widget
 ---